Centre for Evidence-based Policy Advice (IWH-CEP)

 Research and policy advice are organized via the different research groups of the IWH.
 This organizational structure allows to assess policy changes from both a macro and micro perspective and cover different sectors of the economy.

 To gain a better understanding of structural changes and economic growth, a first focus is set on the evaluation of industrial policy schemes, for example, the "Joint Task of 'Improving the Regional Economic Structure'" (which is the most important regional policy support scheme in Germany) is being evaluated in the Federal State of Saxony-Anhalt.
 The objective of the project is to use different evaluation techniques to assess the impact of policy support measures.
-The project is carried out under the responsibility of IWH Research Group The Performance of Firms and Regions.
+The project is carried out under the responsibility of the IWH Research Group "Evaluation of Subsidy Programmes".

 A second key area includes analyses on regulatory reforms and effects.
 Especially having in mind that after the recent financial crisis, a re-regulation of the financial system took place, it is of utmost importance to evaluate the effectiveness of the reforms as well as to assess whether there are unintended side-effects.
 In the context of the project The Political Economy of the European Banking Union, researchers in the financial markets department study how the directives underlying the European Banking Union are implemented across member states as well as whether the new regulatory framework has implications for banking stability and financial intermediation.